Just because clients are willing to refer you doesn’t mean they will.

 - Decide on the best person to contact each customer, based on who has the strongest relationship.

-- Enroll sales reps in a referral program that will teach them the skills, behaviors, and processes needed to ask for and receive quality referral introductions.
+- Enroll sales reps and customer success in a referral program that will teach them the skills, behaviors, and processes needed to ask for and receive quality referral introductions.

 - Emphasize that by reaching out to possible referral sources, salespeople have an important opportunity to strengthen client relationships and thank them for their business.
 Frequently these conversations also lead to more business with existing clients.

-- Measure the number of referrals received and the amount of new business booked.
+- Measure the number of referral leads received and the amount of new business booked.
 (Metrics let you know your referral-selling efforts are working, which inspires salespeople to continue making referrals a priority.)

-Your current clients are your best source of new business, but they’re not mind readers.
-They don’t automatically know you want more clients or that you would appreciate introductions to their connections.
+Your current clients are your best source of new business, but they don’t automatically know that you want more clients or that you would appreciate introductions to their connections.
 Don’t rely on recommendations.
-Enroll your current clients as active referral sources and keep your pipeline full of hot leads.
+Enroll your current clients as active referral sources and keep your pipeline full of sales qualified leads.